JetBrains/kotlin-web-site/docs/topics/roadmap.md

 * **Fast turnaround**: making the change-test-debug cycle really fast.
 * **New compiler**: a rewrite of the Kotlin compiler optimized for speed, parallelism, and unification.
 Later we will also work on pluggability.
-* **Fast and smooth IDE**: improving the stability and performance of the Kotlin IDE.
+* **Fast and smooth IDE**: improving the stability and performance of the Kotlin plugin.
 * **Kotlin for JVM server-side development**: expanding support for server-side use cases across the Kotlin ecosystem.
 * **Kotlin Multiplatform Mobile**: improving the user experience and feature set for sharing code on mobile platforms.